 The community sprung up in 1914 around the Elkhorn Mine and Mill.
 Of course I’m more worried about bears than ghosts, especially since we didn’t bring our bear spray!

 Through the trees on the right side of the trail, Alan and I can barely make out the mill building, once the largest mine in Montana.
 It will be the only view we get as a gate blocks access to that side of the creek.

 Reaching the edge of town, we find log structures in various states of disrepair, some are no more than a pile of rubble while others are still standing.
 Exploring the structures, I wonder how long it will be until the destructive force of nature eventually tears them all down.

 We used this Pioneer Mountains Scenic Byway tour from the U.S. Forest Service and the Benchmark Montana Road And Recreation Atlas to plan our trip.

 Standing in a clearing surrounded by falling down buildings, it’s hard to imagine that Coolidge, Montana, once had electricity, telephone service and a post office.
-But according to the SouthWest Montana site, that’s exactly what we would have found on a visit in 1922, when life would have been accompanied by the clanks and clangs of heavy mining equipment.
+But according to the Visit Southwest Montana website, that’s exactly what we would have found on a visit in 1922, when life would have been accompanied by the clanks and clangs of heavy mining equipment.

 Coolidge: A remnant of Montana mining history